adequatica/adequatica.github.io/_posts/2024-03-10-benefits-of-test-reports-for-single-tasks-even-for-positive-results.md

 ## 1. Confirmation of the accomplished work

-The result (outcome) of the developer's work is Pull Requests and changes in the code; these are traceable artifacts of their activities, and results are countable and tangible.
+The result (outcome) of the developer’s work is Pull Requests and changes in the code; these are traceable artifacts of their activities, and results are countable and tangible.

 The result (outcome) of the QA’s work (especially if it is manual testing) is challenging to quantify.
 Eventually, it only confirms that the feature works or a bug is fixed, but confirmation should have proof.